BetMGM bonus code CBSSPORTS: Claim $150 in bonus bets for Seahawks vs. Patriots in 2026 NFL Big Game on Sunday

 Seahawks vs. Patriots betting preview

 Seattle earned the top seed in the NFC when it beat San Francisco in Week 18 of the regular season, and it has added two more NFC West victories in the playoffs.
 The Seahawks cruised to a 41-6 win over the 49ers in the Divisional Round before escaping with a 31-27 win over the Rams in the NFC Championship.
-They are 4.5-point favorites in the Patriots vs. Seahawks odds at BetMGM Sportsbook, while the over/under is 45.5.
+They are 4.5-point favorites in the Patriots vs. Seahawks odds at BetMGM Sportsbook, while the over/under is 45.5, both unchanged from the opening line.

 New England has been one of the biggest stories in the NFL throughout the season, going 14-3 in the regular season after its 4-13 campaign in 2024-25.
 The Patriots are led by head coach Mike Vrabel and quarterback Drake Maye, who was this year's NFL MVP runner-up.
-Maye had 65 rushing yards in the win over Denver in the AFC Championship, and his over/under for rushing yards in the Big Game is 31.5.
+Maye had 65 rushing yards in the win over Denver in the AFC Championship, and his over/under for rushing yards in the Big Game is 35.5.
+Seahawks running back Kenneth Walker has the highest rushing yards total (70.5) of anyone at BetMGM.
 Sign up for BetMGM Sportsbook to wager on the Big Game here:

 Responsible gaming at BetMGM